elastic/connectors/scripts/testing/README.md

 }
 ```

-Make sure that all the required fields are presented in the secret.
+Make sure that all the required fields are present in the secret.
 The CLI will get all the secrets and upload them to the VM.

 Consider adding new secrets only for new connector sources.
-Rich out to the Search Productivity team if you need any help with Vault secrets.
+Reach out to the Search Productivity team if you need any help with Vault secrets.

 ### Can I use gcloud?
 Yes, it's already installed on your machine and the cli does not limit your use.
 Visit [the official documentation page](https://cloud.google.com/sdk/docs) for more information.

 ### Hygiene of use
 Since the CLI creates virtual machines in GCP it's recommended to keep them running only when you need them.
-Let's some trees 🌳🌳🌳.
+Let's save some trees 🌳🌳🌳.